Getaway Amalfi CoastAccess

 The Amalfi Coast is a destination I wanted to visit since I saw the movie "Under the Tuscan sun".
-I fell in love with the images of Positano and I promised myself that one day I would go.
+I fell in love with the images of Positano and I promised myself that one day I would go there.

 With almost a week (in spring) ahead, I had to meet three challenges: make peace with Naples, overcome the "Casa dello Scheletro" of Ercolano and confirm if I had idolized the Amalfi Coast.

 If you link on the map below, you will see the details of the places: